ONLINE HELP

 Used to restrict the access to this method.
 3 levels are available:

-• Private: the method can only be called from a code of the class
+• Privé: the method can only be called from code in the

-• Protected: the method can only be called from a code of the class or from a code of a derived class
+• Protected: method can only be called from code within the class or from code in a derived class

-• Public (by default): the method can be called from any code of the class or project.
+• Public (default): the method can be called from any code in the class or project.

 Defines a global method.
 This method will not operate on a specific object: no class object is required to call this method.
 This class can also be used to handle the global members.